 - The magician turned a carrot into a rabbit.

-Preposition in front of a noun phrase
+Preposition in front of a prepositional phrase

 The preposition is commonly followed by a noun phrase.
 Together, they form the prepositional phrase.
 In the following examples, the prepositional phrases are shown in bold.
-The noun in the noun phrase is the object of the preposition.
+The noun in the prepositional phrase is the object of the preposition.

 - The old building was burnt to the ground.